fungus75/ioBroker.zoe2/README.md

    - chargingPower
    - batteryCapacity
    - batteryAvailableEnergy
+   - gpsLatitude and gpsLongitude, works only on newer ZOEs
 - Write this parameters:
    - preconNow: starts precon/hvac (write true to that node, or press the button)